spyking-circus/spyking-circus/docs_sphinx/code/plots.rst

    A view on the clusters detected by the algorithm, on a given electrode

-On the two plots in the left column, you can see the rho vs delta plots (see REFERENCE).
+On the two plots in the left column, you can see the rho vs delta plots (see `[Rodriguez et Laio, 2014] <http://www.sciencemag.org/content/344/6191/1492.short>`_).
 Top plots shows the centroids that have been selected, and bottom plots shows in red all the putative centers that were considered by the algorithm.

 On the 4 plots on the rights, this is a 3D projection of all the spikes collected by that electrode, projected along different axes: x vs y, y vs z and x vs z.